threefoldfoundation/info_sdk/src/2_gettingstarted/online_resources.md

 ## Online resources

-The TF Grid has a number of online resources to create 3Nodes, to find 3Nodes with capacity and to bring forward and upload container images into flists.
+The TF Grid has a number of online resources to create 3Nodes, to find 3Nodes with capacity and to bring forward and upload container images into Flists.
 All of these resources are available to use, are run on the grid but also are available as open-source to create your own private hub.

 ### Create a 3Node
-Anyone can creates 3Nodes.
+Anyone could creates 3Nodes.
 The process is very simple and requires you to put forward and dedicate hardware for the 3Nodes and get a bootloader at [dev.bootstrap.grid.tf](https://dev.bootstrap.grid.tf/).
-Mode information about the process of listing your farm and getting a `farmID` can be found here
+Mode information about the process of listing your farm and getting a `farmID` could be found here

 <!-- TODO #63 Look at the farming pages and see if the description of getting a farm_id and more is cleary documented enough -->